Have your say - Renting in QLD

 5. Minimum times for repairs must be set and high penalties incurred for failure to act.

-Angie53 over 5 years ago
+Angie53 about 6 years ago

 There needs to be more regulations in the real estate industry to stop landlords and agents taking advantage of renters.
 These are some of the most vulnerable people in our society.
 Especially after the cyclone there was a lot of renters under stress.
 Our landlord refused to do anything about bad mould after the cyclone, we lived in a mouldy house for over 10 months.
 The only thing renters can do is to take it to QCAT which is stressful and costly.
 There needs to be a regulatory body to monitor agents and landlord to ensure they act fairly

-Karen over 5 years ago
+Karen about 6 years ago